Music of Indonesia

 Indonesia is a country with many different tribes and ethnic groups, and its music is also highly diverse, coming in hundreds of different forms and styles.
-Every region has its own distinct culture and art, and as a result traditional music from area to area also uniquely differs from one another.
+Every region has its own distinct culture and art, and as a result traditional music differs from area to area.
 For example, each traditional type of music is often accompanied by its very own dance and theatre.
 Contemporary music scene has also been heavily shaped by various foreign influences, such as those from America, Britain, Japan, Korea, and India.